Virginia Court Records

 How Does a Traffic Ticket Work in Virginia?

 A traffic ticket is an official notice received by a driver or any other road user from a law enforcement officer, indicating that the driver violated a traffic law.
-The three types of road misconduct in Virginia that can attract traffic tickets include infraction, misdemeanor, and felony.
+The three types of road misconduct in Virginia that can attract traffic tickets include infractions, misdemeanors, and felonies.
 Persons issued traffic tickets are to respond promptly as failure to do so may lead to additional charges or even an arrest warrant, depending on the severity of the violation.

 Generally, for an infraction and most misdemeanor tickets, payment of fines closes the case.
 For other misdemeanor and felony tickets, the parties settle the court’s issue where the traffic violator can either plead guilty and pay the fine or plead not guilty and ask for a trial.